 Rutiga golvet and the program series E2 – E4

-Welcome to our second session of the E2-E4 program, on Thursday, October 12, 5pm:
+Welcome to our fifth session of the E2-E4 program, on Thursday, November 23, 5pm:

 E2-E4 is the name of the most common opening move in chess, the one that sets the game in motion.
 E2-E4 is also the name of a program for theoretical activities, exhibitions, and publications at the Royal Institute of Art, Stockholm.
 “Theory” is here conceived not as academic superstructure or epistemic authority, but as orientation, as that first grasp of our own situation, and of its location in a wider system, network, or totality, which may allow us to begin, to go from the disorientation of undefined possibility, to the provisional determination of practice.
 The program will explore the use values of the exhibition as a critical information system, in the service of education, aesthetic experience, and public dissemination.